Cultural Gifts Donations and the National Centre for Australian Children’s Literature Inc

 3. Continuing donations

-To make donations easily available to researchers, collecting institutions, like the Lu Rees Archives, generally recommend that you donate your cultural materials to one, rather than several, institutions.
+To make donations easily available to researchers, collecting institutions, like the Centre, generally recommend that you donate your cultural materials to one, rather than several, institutions.
 This enables the institution to become knowledgeable about your collection and of greater assistance to researchers.
 It also benefits researchers to have all a donor's materials in one location and arranged in a similar way.
 Once we have accepted an initial donation from you, we will assist in arranging future Cultural Gifts donations.